bxji/cmps012b-pt.s19.grading/README.md

-Original idea from Isaak Cherdak: (link go here)
-No forking since there are two programming assignments to be written from scratch
+Credit to Isaak Cherdak https://github.com/legendddhgf/cmps012b-pt.w18.grading No forking since there are two programming assignments to be written from scratch